devcore24/supabash/README.md

 ---

-## 🛠️ The Arsenal
+## 🛠️ The Arsenal (Planned Toolset)

-Supabash comes pre-configured to orchestrate the following tools.
-The agent manages the installation and execution of these dependencies.
+Supabash aims to orchestrate the following tools over time (not all wrappers are implemented yet).
+For what currently works today, see **Implemented Wrappers (Beta)** below.

 ### 🔍 Recon & Discovery
 *   **Nmap** (Network mapping & service detection)